toddledev/documentation/docs/09-pages/06-proxies/index.md

 - Remove parameters using the [kbd]-[kbd] button

 ::: tip
-If you are not familiar with URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
+For more information about URL structure, check out the [blog post about URLs](https://blog.nordcraft.com/urls-how-do-they-really-work).
 :::

 ## Proxy